cnwiyi/catanalyst-support/README.md

-# CatAnalyst Support
+# Catanalyst Support

-**CatAnalyst** is a Catan companion app for iOS featuring a board generator, score tracker, dice tracker and quick rules guide.
+**Catanalyst** is a Catan companion app for iOS featuring a board generator, score tracker, dice tracker and quick rules guide.

 ## Contact & Support
 For support, feedback or bug reports please email: